jenjch/employeeTracker/README.md

 ## Deployment

-The completed application is available for download in Github: https://github.com/jenjch/employeeTracker
+The completed application is available for download on Github: https://github.com/jenjch/employeeTracker

 Image of the application: